TRADE LICENCE UNIT

 3. is the spouse of the person referred to in subparagraph (1) or (2).

-NB: persons who have lost their status as citizens of Trinidad and Tobago must apply to the Immigration Division, Ministry of National Security for restoration of citizenship.
+NOTE: persons who have lost their status as citizens of Trinidad and Tobago must apply for restoration of citizenship.

 CONDITIONS TO BE MET BEFORE IMPORT

-1. The applicant must have resided abroad for a continuous period of not less than five (5) years immediately prior to the date of return.
+1. Must have resided abroad for a continuous period of not less than five (5) years immediately prior to the date of return.

 PROCEDURES AND DOCUMENTATION TO BE SUBMITTED